Irs form 8815-2026

 1. Click ‘Get Form’ to open it in the editor.

 2. In Line 1, enter the name of the person who attended an eligible educational institution.
-In Column (b), provide the name and address of that institution.
+If there are multiple institutions, list all of them in Column (b) along with their addresses.

-3. For Line 2, input the total qualified higher education expenses you paid in 2020 for the individual listed in Line 1.
+3. For Line 2, input the total qualified higher education expenses paid in 2020 for the individual listed in Line 1.
+Ensure you only include eligible expenses as outlined in the instructions.

 4. On Line 3, enter any nontaxable educational benefits received for the same individual.
-Ensure these are not included in your qualified expenses.
+This includes scholarships and grants that do not count as taxable income.

-6. Complete Lines 9 through 14 by following the instructions provided on each line, ensuring accurate calculations based on your modified adjusted gross income.
+6. Complete Lines 9 through 14 by following the detailed instructions provided for each line, ensuring accuracy based on your modified adjusted gross income and other relevant factors.

-Start using our platform today to easily fill out IRS Form 8815 for free!
+Start using our platform today to easily fill out IRS Form 8815 online for free!

 See more irs form 8815 versions